 And you will get a pressurised sales pitch, as well as scaremongering to why you should get extra insurance if you’re at a desk in person.

 You can stand your ground and refuse.
 But be warned, in Italy, we were persuaded into getting accidental damage insurance and, while annoyed at first, we actually had a small smash during our stay and saved ourselves a €1,000 excess bill.
 So accidents can happen…

 BUT, that doesn’t mean you have to pay over the odds.
-My advice, purchase care rental excess insurance in the UK before you travel – it’s so much cheaper and will give you peace of mind.
+My advice, purchase car hire excess insurance in the UK before you travel – it’s so much cheaper and will give you peace of mind.

 Once you get to your hire car, make sure you check over the vehicle thoroughly.
 We have now got into the habit of taking photos on our phones of scratches, bumps and dents.
 And, if you notice anything that isn’t shown on the paperwork, make sure you point it out to the agent before leaving.
 You don’t want to be liable for any damage that wasn’t your fault.
 Once you sign the documents, it’s legally binding.

 With hold luggage and extra baggage costs from airlines, families could be tempted not to bring their own car seats.
 But if have a baby, bring your own.
 Not only will it give your peace of mind regarding the seat’s safety, but car seats and boosters are very expensive to hire.
 Plus, companies will not attach the seats in the car themselves for liability reasons – we once spent over 30 minutes figuring out how to fix a car seat in properly without any help or instructions.

 For older kids – consider buying a travel booster seat.
 We always take our Trunki BoostaApak for Monkey which is easy to fit and doubles up as a backpack.